FavourU/Software-Development-1/README.md

 **Addressing a Broader Need**

-Beyond this specific use case, the project addresses a gap in my team's digital toolkit for clean, fast, accessible quiz applications that:
+Beyond this specific use case, the product addresses a gap in my team's digital toolkit for clean, fast, accessible quiz applications that:
 - Work instantly without registration barriers (reducing friction for spontaneous team activities)
 - Provide engaging time-based challenges that maintain interest
 - Can be easily adapted for future team meetings with different themes